Good to know

-Tuition fees for overseas student are set by the College and vary per course – see our course pages for details.
+Tuition fees for overseas students are set by the College and vary per course – see our course pages for details.

 Students from outside the EU are not eligible for a Tuition Fee Loan from the UK government.
 However, we encourage your son or daughter to contact their Ministry of Education or British Council education advisor for information on what funding may be available towards their tuition fees.